Benedict Arnold: Residence in Philadelphia

 When the British withdrew from Philadelphia in June 1778, Washington appointed Arnold military commander of the city.
-Historian John Shy states: Washington then made one of the worst decisions of his career, appointing Arnold as military governor of the rich, politically divided city.
-No one could have been less qualified for the position.
-Arnold had amply demonstrated his tendency to become embroiled in disputes, as well as his lack of political sense.
-Above all, he needed tact, patience, and fairness in dealing with a people deeply marked by months of enemy occupation.

 Arnold began planning to capitalize financially on the change in power in Philadelphia, even before the Americans reoccupied their city.
 He engaged in a variety of business deals designed to profit from war-related supply movements and benefiting from the protection of his authority.
 Such schemes were not uncommon among American officers, but Arnold's schemes were sometimes frustrated by local politicians such as Joseph Reed, who eventually amassed enough evidence to publicly air charges of corruption against him.
 Arnold demanded a court-martial to clear the charges, writing to Washington in May 1779: "Having become a cripple in the service of my country, I little expected to meet ungrateful returns."

 President's House in Philadelphia, where Arnold made his headquarters while he was military commander of Philadelphia; it served as the presidential mansion of George Washington and John Adams from 1790 to 1800.

 Arnold lived extravagantly in Philadelphia and was a prominent figure on the social scene.
 During the summer of 1778 he met Peggy Shippen, the 18-year-old daughter of Judge Edward Shippen IV, a Loyalist sympathizer who had done business with the British while they occupied the city; Peggy had been courted by Major John André during the occupation.
 She married Arnold on April 8, 1779.
 Shippen and her circle of friends had found methods of staying in contact with paramours across the battle lines, despite military bans on communication with the enemy.
 Some of this communication was effected through the services of Joseph Stansbury, a Philadelphia merchant.